genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

     (RETURN if same as keystore password):
 ```

-Assuming no problems with privileges you will now have a certificate called "selfsigned" with a private key using the same password as the keystore password e.g. Password123.
+Assuming no problems with privileges, you will now have a certificate called "selfsigned" with a private key using the same password as the keystore password e.g. Password123.

 In our example this certificate can be found here: /home/exmon/keystore.jks

-Please note, however, that this certificate should be stored in another directory outside of this product in case it should be shared among multiple products in the same machine and then simply creating a symbolic link to it.
-For example, it could be stored in /etc/genesis-certs/ and then linked into /home/exmon/ and /home/oems.
+Please note, however, that this certificate should be stored in another directory outside the application.

 The keystore (.jks) is, in a way, the private key to be used in the two-way authentication in the SSL protocol.
-As such, we need to use it to generate the certificate that needs to be installed by the target computers/loaded by the processes that intend to communicate with.
+As such, you need to use it to generate the certificate that has to be installed by the target computers/loaded by the processes that intend to communicate with.

 ```bash
 $ keytool -export -alias mykey -file certificate.crt -keystore keystore.jks